Hugher History, Family Crest & Coats of Arms

 Early History of the Hugher family

-Another 304 words (22 lines of text) covering the years 1066, 1642, 1715, 1692 and 1728 are included under the topic Early Hugher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hugher research.
+Another 71 words (5 lines of text) covering the years 1066, 1642, 1715, 1692 and 1728 are included under the topic Early Hugher History in all our PDF Extended History products and printed products wherever possible.

 Hugher Spelling Variations